Katzenwerfer/SpecialK-Config-Viewer/README.md

 2. extract data from it
 3. save it into a CSV file

-I plan on eventually doing a web app for this, though no idea when I'll get to it.
+I plan on eventually doing a web app or an extension for this, though no idea when I'll get to it.

+In the meantime, there exists this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1r48JWZX4z8mgAZ2hssK56rOnP0YBC5TDXseZzmKLbV8/) document to visualize the data, courtesy of strangorth in the SK Discord server.